 The race to build the best language model has resulted in a so-called ‘arms race’ where bigger seems to be better so far.

-Modern day applications of Generative Language Models
+What are the applications of Generative Language Models?

 GPT-3 by Open AI is the most well-known and most anticipated among other popular language models.
 It has been trained with 175 billion parameters.
 Many applications have been built with GPT-3 to demonstrate its capabilities, more for fun than profit.